-You should also give us a copy of your financial statements each year.
-This includes your personal and business income tax returns.
-You should give us these within 14 days of preparing them, or your tax agent preparing them.
+You should also give us a copy each year of your financial statements and personal and business income tax returns.
+You should give us these within 14 days of you or your tax agent preparing them.

 Financial statements include all of the following: